 Cycle trio gear up for marathon ride

-Andrew is a fitness team leader at Ottery St Mary Leisure Centre while Tom, 32, and Colwin, 39, are employed at Axminster Power Tools, living in Lyme Regis and Uplyme respectively.
+The 33-year-old works at Ottery St Mary Leisure Centre as a fitness team leader, while Tom, 32, and Colwin, 39, are employed at Axminster Power Tools, living in Lyme Regis and Uplyme respectively.

-By taking on the challenge unsupported, the three are having to carry all their equipment - including a tent, sleeping bags, clothes, cooking stoves and first aid gear.
+By taking on the challenge unsupported, the three will have to carry all their equipment - including a tent, sleeping bags, clothes, cooking stoves and first aid gear.

 If you value what this story gives you, please consider supporting the Midweek Herald.
 Click the link in the orange box above for details.